Sean Connery: 1964–1986

-During the 1970s, Connery was part of ensemble casts in films such as Murder on the Orient Express (1974) with Vanessa Redgrave and John Gielgud, and played a British Army general in Richard Attenborough's war film A Bridge Too Far (1977), co-starring Dirk Bogarde and Laurence Olivier.
+In the 1970s Connery was part of ensemble casts in films such as Murder on the Orient Express (1974) with Vanessa Redgrave and John Gielgud, and played a British Army general in Richard Attenborough's war film A Bridge Too Far (1977), co-starring Dirk Bogarde and Laurence Olivier.
 In 1974, he starred in John Boorman's sci-fi thriller Zardoz.
-Often called one of the "weirdest and worst movies ever made" it featured Connery in a scarlet mankini – a revealing costume which generated much controversy for its unBond-like appearance.
+Often called one of the "weirdest and worst movies ever made" it featured Connery in a scarlet mankini – a revealing costume which generated much controversy for its un-Bond-like appearance.
 Despite being panned by critics at the time, the film has developed a cult following since its release.
 In the audio commentary to the film, Boorman relates how Connery would write poetry in his free time, describing him as "a man of great depth and intelligence" and possessing the "most extraordinary memory".
 In 1981, Connery appeared in the film Time Bandits as Agamemnon.
 The casting choice derives from a joke Michael Palin included in the script, which describes the character's removing his mask and being "Sean Connery – or someone of equal but cheaper stature".
 When shown the script, Connery was happy to play the supporting role.
 In 1981 he portrayed Marshal William T. O'Niel in the science fiction thriller Outland.
 In 1982, Connery narrated G'olé!, the official film of the 1982 FIFA World Cup.
 That same year, he was offered the role of Daddy Warbucks in Annie, going as far as taking voice lessons for the John Huston musical before turning down the part.

-Connery agreed to reprise Bond as an ageing agent 007 in Never Say Never Again, released in October 1983.
+Connery agreed to reprise Bond in Never Say Never Again, released in October 1983.
 The title, contributed by his wife, refers to his earlier statement that he would "never again" return to the role.
 Although the film performed well at the box office, it was plagued with production problems: strife between the director and producer, financial problems, the Fleming estate trustees' attempts to halt the film, and Connery's wrist being broken by the fight choreographer, Steven Seagal.
 As a result of his negative experiences during filming, Connery became unhappy with the major studios and did not make any films for two years.
 Following the successful European production The Name of the Rose (1986), for which he won a BAFTA Award for Best Actor, Connery's interest in more commercial material was revived.
 That same year, a supporting role in Highlander showcased his ability to play older mentors to younger leads, which became a recurring role in many of his later films.